rjust/defects4j/README.md

 Note that using Java 1.9+ might result in unexpected failing tests on a fixed program version.

-#### Perl dependencies
-All required Perl modules are listed in `cpanfile`.
-On many Unix platforms, these required Perl modules are installed by default.
-If this is not the case, you can use cpan (or a cpan wrapper) to install them.
-For example, if you have cpanm installed, you can automatically install all modules by running:
-`cpanm --installdeps .`

 #### Timezone
 Defects4J generates and executes tests in the timezone `America/Los_Angeles`.
 If you are using the bugs outside of the Defects4J framework, set the `TZ`